Strong French industrial output adds to recovery hopes

 The government expects GDP to grow at least 1 percent this year and 1.5 percent for 2016 and 1.5 percent in 2017 -- broadly in line with European Commission estimates released this week.

-On one sour note, the trade deficit widened unexpectedly to 4.58 billion euros (3 billion pounds) on increased energy imports and lower aerospace exports, data released from the customs office on Thursday showed.
+On one sour note, the trade deficit widened unexpectedly to 4.58 billion euros ($5.20 billion) on increased energy imports and lower aerospace exports, data released from the customs office on Thursday showed.

-Meanwhile, although the economy is showing signs of improvement, a pick up in the labour market remains elusive as companies keep trimming headcount.
+Meanwhile, although the economy is showing signs of improvement, a pick up in the labor market remains elusive as companies keep trimming headcount.

-Troubled state-controlled nuclear group Areva (AREVA.PA) offered a painful reminder of France's labour problems, announcing on Thursday that it may cut up to 4,000 jobs.
+Troubled state-controlled nuclear group Areva (AREVA.PA) offered a painful reminder of France's labor problems, announcing on Thursday that it may cut up to 4,000 jobs.

 (Reporting by Leigh Thomas; editing by Mark John and Crispian Balmer)